Cleome hassleriana Chodat

 Flowers - Sepals basally fused, 6-7 mm long, narrowly lanceolate, reflexed but with tips ascending, densely glandular and sometimes also sparsely hairy.
 Petals 4, all oriented to one side of the flower, similar in size and shape, 18-28 mm long, 6-8 mm wide, with a basal claw 6-12 mm long, pink to purple, rarely white.
 Glandular disc fleshy, conical, 1-3 mm long.
-Stamens with the filaments 3-4 cm long, the anthers 7-9 mm long, linear.
+Stamens 6, the filaments 3-4 cm long, the anthers 7-9 mm long, linear.
 Gynophore relatively short at flowering (0.5-0.9 cm) but elongating rapidly as the fruit matures to 3-8 cm long.
-Stamens 6, erect to spreading.
-Filaments to 1 cm long, glabrous, rose-pink.
-Anthers 1 cm long, yellow-orange.
 Ovary green, 4 mm long, glabrous.

 Fruits - Capsules 2-7 cm long, 3-4 mm wide, linear, 2-valved, with persistent stigma, usually slightly constricted between seeds, glabrous.
 Seeds numerous, 1.6-2.0 mm in diameter, the surface appearing wrinkled or warty, dark brown with lighter-colored warts and faint concentric lines.
 Placentation parietal.

 Flowering - August - October.